 Did you know you can light the Southport Lighthouse for a special person, occasion, anniversary, birthday or memoriam?
 Contact the staff of the Kenosha History Center to do so!

 Meanwhile, the North Pier Lighthouse was built in 1906.
-It is now privately owned, but still serves as the active lighthouse for the Kenosha harbor.
+It is now privately owned, but still serves as the active, operational lighthouse for the Kenosha harbor.
 The lighthouse is the home of the Kenosha Lighthouse Studio, a community destination for artists and art enthusiasts.
 Residents and visitors are welcome to approach the lighthouse to take photos with the iconic red structure – one of Kenosha’s most recognized landmarks!